Phantom5800/PhantomGamesBot/README.md

 # PhantomGamesBot
-This is a Twitch chatbot used by https://twitch.tv/Phantom5800, written in python and fairly easy to edit and run.
+This is a Twitch and Discord chatbot used by https://twitch.tv/Phantom5800, written in python and fairly easy to edit and run.

 ## License